Devotional

 Here is the question you cannot escape.
 If your suffering has no purpose, you are alone in the universe — abandoned to meaninglessness by a God who is either powerless or indifferent.
 If it does have purpose, then someone is steering.
 Which one terrifies you more?
 And which one is actually true?

 This promise is for those who are called according to his purpose.
 Not those who deserve good outcomes.
 If you are His, then every chapter — including the ones you would burn — is raw material in His hands.
 He does not look at the wreckage of your life and see waste.
 He sees ingredients.
-The Sovereign Chef would never use cinnamon and crushed glass as a recipe by accident.
-If He included the bitter in your mix, the cake requires it.
+If He included the bitter in your mix, the recipe requires it.

 Joseph Knew This